 THIS ARTICLE MAY CONTAIN COMPENSATED LINKS.
 PLEASE READ OUR DISCLAIMER FOR MORE INFO.

-An alternative for backpacks for kids is a Camelbak.
+If you’re hiking with kids, you may want to consider grabbing your kids a Camelbak.
 It can store a good amount of things inside in addition to the kid’s sized water bladder.

 2. Water bottle or bladder

-When thinking of what to bring on a day hike, this should come first in your list.
+When thinking of what to bring on a day hike, this should be near the top of your list.

 Water is one of the most important things needed for hiking.
 Walking and hiking can easily dehydrate you, especially if you’re in a dry climate or sweating a lot.